Sara Moss - Author

 — Elizabeth, US reader of “GO”

-GO: A memoir of wanderlust and anxiety is my love letter to exploration, special people and places.
+GO: A memoir of wanderlust and anxiety is my love letter to exploration, special places and people.

 That was before the pandemic!
 I wasn’t alone.
 If you relate: neither are you.